 Book and CD Launch

-The launch of the books and the CD will be at 7.30 on Saturday March 25th at Bideford’s Royal Hotel, and will include readings and songs.
-Signed books and CDs will be available to purchase.
+The launch of the books and the CD took place on Saturday March 25th at Bideford’s Royal Hotel, and included readings and songs.
+The 180 tickets sold out in advance and we had a great evening with a very appreciative audience.

-You’ll have another chance to see us at the Appledore Book Festival in September.
+You’ll have another chance to see us at the Appledore Book Festival in September and the Bridport Literary Festival in November.

 You can read an article about The Postman Poet in Exmoor Magazine here.